Ringo Sheena: Resumption of solo work

+In March 2026, Sheena appeared on the cover of Numero Tokyo in a high-fashion photo shoot featuring Boucheron jewelry.

 Singing and songwriting style

 Sheena admired Eddi Reader's voice, but felt her own voice was not as clear and sounded hoarse.
 She admired Janis Ian's singing and wrote "Seventeen" in tribute to Ian's "At Seventeen".
 She later covered "Love Is Blind".
 She listens to many genres of music.
 At the time of her debut, she had ten closely written pages of lists of her favorite musicians.
 They included various genres such as classical music, Japanese and American popular music from the 1950s and 1960s, contemporary rock, and the local band Fukuoka.

 In popular culture

-The Duesenberg Starplayer guitar which Sheena has used recorded historical sales of around 1000 units in Japan in 2000.
+The Duesenberg Starplayer guitar used by Sheena had recorded historical sales of around 1000 units in Japan in 2000.

-Sheena's name often appeared on the books, movies, TV dramas and songs, such as the Japanese movie All About Lily Chou-Chou (with The Beatles, Björk, and UA), Maximum the Hormone's song "Sheena basu tei de matsu.", Kreva's single "Idome", the Japanese movie Linda Linda Linda, the TV drama Furuhata Ninzaburō final series, the book by the 92nd Prime Minister of Japan, Taro Aso, Totetsumonai Nihon (as a singer representative of Jpop with Hikaru Utada).
+Sheena's name often appeared on the books, movies, TV dramas, and songs, such as the Japanese movie All About Lily Chou-Chou (with The Beatles, Björk, and UA), Maximum the Hormone's song "Sheena basu tei de matsu.", Kreva's single "Idome", the Japanese movie Linda Linda Linda, the TV drama Furuhata Ninzaburō final series, the book by the 92nd Prime Minister of Japan, Taro Aso, Totetsumonai Nihon (as a singer representative of J-pop with Hikaru Utada).